|

 A typical class goes something like this:

-| Warmup & stretching | (performed prior to class) |
+Warmup & stretching | (performed prior to class) |

-| Single hand techniques | 28, alternating single blocks, strikes, etc. 10 counts |
+Single hand techniques | 28, alternating single blocks, strikes, etc. 10 counts |

-| Single foot techniques | 12, Basic single kicks, 10 each side |
+Single foot techniques | 12, Basic single kicks, 10 each side |

-| Combination hand techniques | 9, 2-5 strike/block combinations |
+Combination hand techniques | 9, 2-5 strike/block combinations |

-| Combination foot techniques | 4, 2-3 kick combinations |
+Combination foot techniques | 5, 2-3 kick combinations |

-| Patterns | 31, or more, depending on dan students present |
+Patterns | 31, or more, depending on dan students present |

-| Matwork, self-defense, drills, sparring, etc. | Changes every day |
+Matwork, self-defense, drills, sparring, etc. | Changes every day |

-| Cooldown | (performed after class) |
+Cooldown | (performed after class) |

-Here is a table of patterns used in various TKD styles.
+Here is a table of patterns used in

-Classes are presently held in our small private dojang.
-Classes are restricted to a selected membership due to space limitations.
+Classes are presently held in our private dojang.
+Classes are restricted

 Questions or Comments about The Dojang? sabumnim@dojang.com

-Last page update: June 20th, 2005
+Last page update: August 30th, 2017

 |